-The efficacy and safety of lovastatin as a hypolipidemic agent were evaluated in ten adult patients with secondary hypercholesterolemia due to proteinuria (>2 g/d) and (in seven patients) concurrent corticosteroid therapy.
+The efficacy and safety of lovastatin as a hypolipidemic agent were evaluated in ten adult patients with secondary hypocchoeesterolemia due to proteinuria (>2 g/d) and (in seven patients) concurrent corticosteroid therapy.
 Patients were on a low-cholesterol diet throughout the study.
 After a 4-week baseline period, patients were randomized to receive either placebo or 10 mg lovastatin twice daily for a period of 6 weeks.
 The dose of lovastatin was increased to 20 mg twice daily for 6 weeks, and 40 mg twice daily for 6 weeks in the latter group.
 Those patients who received placebo for the first 6 weeks subsequently received 10, 20, and 40 mg of lovastatin twice daily in a stepped dose regimen, with each dose given for 6 weeks.
 Lovastatin was well tolerated by all patients and none withdrew from the study.
 Baseline plasma cholesterol concentrations (390 ± 20 mg/dL; mean ± SEM) decreased 22% (P < 0.003) at the lowest dose of 10 mg twice daily, 27% at 20 mg twice daily, and 33% at 40 mg twice daily.
 Baseline plasma triglycerides decreased by 25% (P < 0.05) at the highest dosage.
-Concentrations of low-density lipoprotein (LDL) cholesterol fell by 29%, 34%, and 45% on doses of 10, 20 and 40 mg of lovastatin twice daily.
+Concentrations of low-density lipoprotein (LDL) cholesterol fell by 29%, 34%, and 45% on doses of 10, 20, and 40 mg of lovastatin twice daily.
 Concentrations of high-density lipoprotein (HDL) cholesterol increased slightly.
 Serum creatinine concentrations and proteinuria were not affected by lovastatin therapy.
-We conclude that lovastatin was a well-tolerated and extremely effective hypocholesterolemic agent in patients with persistent secondary hypercholesterolemia associated with proteinuria and concurrent corticosteroid therapy.
+We conclude that lovastatin was a well-tolerated and extremely effective hypocholesterolemic agent in patients with persistent secondary hype rcholesterolemia associated with proteinuria or proteinuria and concurrent corticosteroid therapy.

 ASJC Scopus subject areas